Israel Zangwill: Zionism and territorialism

 Theodor Herzl got along well with Israel Zangwill and Max Nordau.
 They were both writers or 'men of letters'.
 In November 1901 Zangwill was still misreading the situation: "Palestine has but a small population of Arabs and fellahin and wandering, lawless, blackmailing Bedouin tribes."
 To conclude his opening address to the Article Club, Zangwill pretended to speak as the weary, Ashkenazic folktale character, the Wandering Jew, saying, "restore the country without a people to the people without a country...
 For we have something to give as well as to get.
 We can sweep away the blackmailer – be he Pasha or Bedouin – we can make the wilderness blossom as the rose, and build up in the heart of the world a civilization that may be a mediator and interpreter between the East and the West."

 In 1902, Zangwill wrote that Palestine "remains at this moment an almost uninhabited, forsaken and ruined Turkish territory".
 However, within a few years, Zangwill had "become fully aware of the Arab peril", telling an audience in New York, "Palestine proper has already its inhabitants.
 The pashalik of Jerusalem is already twice as thickly populated as the United States" leaving Zionists the choice of driving the Arabs out or dealing with a "large alien population".
 He moved his support to the Uganda scheme, leading to a break with the mainstream Zionist movement by 1905.

 In 1908, Zangwill told a London court that he had been naive when he made his 1901 speech and had since "realized what is the density of the Arab population", namely twice that of the United States.
 In 1913 he criticized those who insisted on repeating that Palestine was "empty and derelict" and who called him a traitor for reporting otherwise.

-According to Ze'ev Jabotinsky, Zangwill told him in 1916 that, "If you wish to give a country to a people without a country, it is utter foolishness to allow it to be the country of two peoples.
+According to the Revisionist Zionist Ze'ev Jabotinsky, Zangwill told him in 1916 that, "If you wish to give a country to a people without a country, it is utter foolishness to allow it to be the country of two peoples.
 This can only cause trouble.
 The Jews will suffer and so will their neighbours.
 One of the two: a different place must be found either for the Jews or for their neighbours".

 In 1917, he wrote "'Give the country without a people,' magnanimously pleaded Lord Shaftesbury, 'to the people without a country.'
 Alas, it was a misleading mistake.
 The country holds 600,000 Arabs."

+By 1919, Zangwill believed that in order for there to be a Jewish homeland in Palestine, its existing Arab inhabitants would have to leave, ideally voluntarily, though realistically he realized Arabs wouldn't leave voluntarily.